pbrubaker/perforce-mini/README.md

       # folder and mount it here.
 The container will automatically configure Perforce to use this
       # folder.
       - ./perforce-data:/perforce-data
+      # The root directory where p4d is launched from.
+If it creates any files in it's CWD
+      # they will be in this folder.
+      - ./dbs:/dbs
     environment:
       # The port on which the Perforce server will listen.
 This is the default port.
       - P4PORT=1666